On the Equivalence of Zero-Sum Games and Conic Programs: The Minimax Theorem proves Strong Duality almost always

-Lastly, we deduce from Lemma \ref{lem:3.6} that $(\hat{x},\hat{y})$ is a saddle point for the game $G=(\alpha,\beta,A)$. \end{proof} \textit{Remark}: It is easy to observe that, given a linear operator $A$, if at least one of (ii), (i') holds, then at least one of \hyperlink{primal}{$(P)$}, \hyperlink{dual}{$(D)$} is strictly feasible, hence Proposition \ref{prop:2.1} implies strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}.
-However, if (i) and (ii') hold at the same time, then the value of the duality gap $\text{val}(P)-\text{val}(D)$ remains undetermined.
-This observation also justifies the need of stronger results (here Lemmas \ref{lem:4.2}, \ref{lem:4.3}) for the proof of the almost equivalence between the minimax theorem and strong duality of conic linear programming.
+\begin{remark} An immediate consequence of Theorem \ref{th:4.5} is the identification of a different proof of minimax (Theorem \ref{th:3.3}), which does not rely on duality theory of conic optimization but on separating hyperplane theorems instead, as $(ii)$ becomes a special case of main results in \cite{doi:10.1080/02331938908843428, yang2000theorems}.
+Furthermore, it is easy to observe that, given a linear operator $A$, if at least one of (\ref{eq:19b}), (\ref{eq:20a}) holds, then at least one of \hyperlink{primal}{$(P)$}, \hyperlink{dual}{$(D)$} is strictly feasible, hence Proposition \ref{prop:2.1} implies strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}.
+However, if (\ref{eq:19a}) and (\ref{eq:20b}) hold at the same time, then the value of the duality gap ``$\text{val}(P)-\text{val}(D)$" remains undetermined.
+This observation also justifies the need of stronger results (here Lemmas \ref{lem:4.2}, \ref{lem:4.3}) for a concrete relation between the minimax theorem and strong duality of conic linear programming. \end{remark}